 Not only will it give your brain a much-needed dopamine boost, but you’ll also have reduced stress levels, better sleep, and improved digestion.
-Studies have shown that aerobic exercise helps repair the damage in the white matter of your brain from all your drinking.
+Studies have shown that aerobic exercise helps repair the damage in your brain from drinking.
 You’ll also get a fabulous mood and energy boost.

 If you’re a smoker, regular exercise also helps reduce nicotine cravings, so you really can’t lose here (even if you feel like you’re coughing up a lung in the effort – you’ll adjust!).

 Another great benefit of exercise is that it can be a fantastic social endeavor with friends who already into fitness or an outlet for finding new friends who are on a healthier path in life.

 I’ve never done it, but people in recovery often rave about CrossFit.
 I understand why I think.
 There’s a really strong camaraderie within the sport, the gyms are known for being intensely supportive spaces, and I think people have exorcised a lot of demons there.
 If you like to push yourself (or want to), grunt, and lift heavy things, try it out!